 What about free VPN browser plugins?

 There are plenty, but the vast majority are not worth a second look.
-Free VPNs usually impose data caps, bandwidth limits, and waiting queues on users, making it a slow grind to do anything other than basic text-based web browsing.
+Free VPNs usually impose data caps, bandwidth limits, and queues on users, making it a slow grind to do anything other than basic text-based web browsing.
 You also get fewer servers to choose from, and those you do connect to are often congested by other free users.

 Even free VPN providers need to make money to pay for server upkeep and other overhead costs.
 Their business models often entail siphoning off users’ personal details and browsing activity data, which can then be sold to advertisers.
 This contradicts the whole point of using a VPN in the first place: to improve online privacy.